Myles Straw Preview, Player Props: Guardians vs. Blue Jays

 Myles Straw At The Plate

-- Straw is batting .240 with 15 doubles, three triples, a home run and 37 walks.
+- Straw is hitting .238 with 15 doubles, three triples, a home run and 37 walks.

-- He has hit a long ball in one of 118 games, and in 0.2% of his plate appearances.
+- He has homered in one of 119 games, and in 0.2% of his plate appearances.

-- In 16.9% of his games this year, Straw has had at least one RBI.
-He's picked up more than one in 3.4%.
+- In 16.8% of his games this year, Straw has notched at least one RBI.
+In four of those games (3.4%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.